bloodymushroom/react-node-auth0/README.md

 - Develop in the `src` directory
 - Use `npm run build-module` for packing
+- Use `npm wstart` in parent directory to start the dev server, or
+- Change into the workbench directory and use `npm start` to start the dev server
     - Note: Don't run `npm run start` from the parent diretory, as your module most likely wont have the correct html files to render on the page